 In their book, Nation of Rebels, Heath and Potter1 show why counterculture advocated for by anti-globalisation movement is counterproductive and has instead helped create the very consumer society that they oppose.
 They successfully depict how capitalism snatches, distorts, commodifies and sells any piece of social justice resistances and making it palatable and fashionable to digest.

-The English word “conflict” comes from the Latin com-, meaning “together,” and fligere, meaning “to strike.”
+Cultures and Conflict The English word “conflict” comes from the Latin com-, meaning “together,” and fligere, meaning “to strike.”
 The term denotes a sharp disagreement, especially in terms of interests or ideas.
 Conflict is difficult because of the emotional and psychological tension that it entails.
 However, as its etymology suggests, conflict can also be empowering because of the action and solidarity that ensues from it.
 If culture is a process that defines the rules and limitations of interaction, then conflict can be seen as an important element of culture.
 But the promotion of cultural cooperation often denies the presence of conflict; it often has to give a semblance of harmony.
 But it is precisely this altruistic language of culture that can be used to obscure power and inequality from which conflict may arise; the determination to facilitate understanding through mutual knowledge obscures the processes—and the language—of hegemony of one culture over another.
+Defining culture in the context of development, there is a prevailing optimism about the nature of development, especially within the international and multicultural spheres.
+If conflict entered the dominant positivist model of culture and cooperation, then we would have begun a questioning of the conventional conceptualisations and practices of development.
+All this would also require looking into the situation and role of women as the bearers, protectors, and preservers of cultural heritage. |

 Group Rights vs. Individual Rights?
 Navigating the Tension in Western Liberal Statesby Lyra Porras Garzon